 I am absolutely confident that Smith would be a great fit for your Company.
 She has some specific skills and experiences you’re looking for in an application that will become an asset from your company.

-If you need more information in this regard, please do not hesitate to contact me at 595-167-4097.
-Or by email at [email protected] I would be glad to further elaborate on my time working with her.
+I would be glad to further elaborate on my time working with her.